top of page

 Healthy, free, and easy articulation up through the pelvis and spine is an important part of sustainable movement, and is critical for avoiding unwanted tension in the head and neck, among many other potential issues.
 Unfortunately ease of movement through the spine depends on a functional and mobile base of support from below.
 Restrictions in the feet and legs can effect distant and seemingly unrelated structures elsewhere in the body, which is why manual therapies that only address a localized area of pain often have fleeting results.
 Rolfers understand what all the pieces of truly, free, healthy, and efficient movement look like and how to facilitate them.
 When you take part in a 10 series, you have the benefit of someone with a thorough knowledge of anatomy and how to address restrictions of movement taking the time to work systematically through your entire body.
 Once we improve the ability to move, we can start the process of developing awareness and understanding of how different movement patterns may be effecting your body.
 Greater understanding of best movement practices can empower you to recognize triggers and adapt postural and movement habits to break the cycle of immobility and pain.

 Let's get to work and see what Rolfing can do for you!
-Book today: 825.439.4186.
-Have questions?
-Send me a message!

 Information Resources for Chronic Pain